 Shortly before his death on 28 January 2008, the late Archbishop Christodoulos of blessed memory wrote down his last words to his flock.
-It stirs up much emotion, yet possesses a Christian tone of joyful sorrow as he gives his flock his last exhortation and places all his hopes in the mercy of God.
+They stir up much emotion, yet possess a Christian tone of joyful sorrow as he gives his flock his last exhortation and places all his hopes in the mercy of God.

 BEFORE I CLOSE MY EYES...

 By Archbishop Christodoulos of Athens and All Greece

 My brethren, do not forget me when you sing to the Lord, but remember my desire and love and beseech God, that the Lord would grant me to rest among the righteous.

 When these lines are read I will not be found in this life.
 My hope is that I will be found in the mercy of the Lord.

 I have no other surety except hope in the Lord.
 Nothing remains for me but the supplication that the Lord show leniency in His judgment and to forgive me.